open-ce/open-ce-builder/doc/README.yaml.md

 This field specifies the list of patches that are to be applied to the feedstock.
-Patches to be applied are expected to be present in `feedstock-patches` directory within `open-ce-environments` repository.
+Patches to be applied are expected to be present in `feedstock-patches` directory within `open-ce` repository.
 Ideal way is to have the patches placed in the directory named as the feedstock, within `feedstock-patches` directory.
 An example might look something like this: